odea-project/qAlgorithms/report/report.md

 Describe Warburg dataset @todo
 (Ich habe keine Infos darüber, was hier genau gemessen wurde)

-The two test bins which demonstrated errors in the DQSB calculation for julia and R were created using the following R code and the Warburg dataset.
+The two test bins that demonstrated errors in the DQSB calculation for julia and R were created using the following R code and the Warburg dataset.
 Note: monobin_base.csv contains the first 42 entries of the full dataset sorted by mz.
 There is a correct bin including all elements from 17 to 29.